-[Hinews] [Physician's Column] By Dong Youp Lee, Champodonamu Hospital
+[Hinews] [Physician's Column] By Lee Dong Youp, Champodonamu Hospital

-Lumbar disc herniation, once thought to afflict primarily older adults, is increasingly common among younger professionals.
-Prolonged sitting, a hallmark of modern office life, places significantly greater pressure on the spine than standing.
+Once considered a condition of older adults, lumbar disc herniation is increasingly common among younger professionals.
+Prolonged sitting, a hallmark of modern office life, places significantly more pressure on the spine than standing.
 Combined with poor posture or weak core muscles, this can precipitate disc issues in individuals as young as their 20s and 30s.
-The condition’s early symptoms often resemble simple back pain, leading many to mistake it for muscle strain.
+Early symptoms often mimic ordinary back pain, causing many to dismiss them as mere muscle strain.

 Medically known as lumbar intervertebral disc herniation, the condition occurs when a disc between the vertebrae protrudes or ruptures, compressing nearby nerves.
-Beyond lower back pain, patients may experience numbness, tingling, or pain radiating from the buttocks through the thighs, calves, and toes.
+In addition to lower back pain, patients may feel numbness, tingling, or pain radiating from the buttocks down the thighs, calves, and even to toes.
 These symptoms, indicative of nerve root compression, set the condition apart from typical muscle soreness.

 The subtle onset of symptoms often delays treatment, particularly among young professionals who assume their youth offers immunity.
-Ignoring early signs can worsen the condition, allowing further disc protrusion or intensified nerve compression, which may eliminate less invasive treatment options.
+Ignoring early signs can worsen the condition, leading to further disc protrusion or increased nerve compression, potentially ruling out less invasive treatment options.

 Recent advances in minimally invasive techniques, such as endoscopic discectomy, have transformed treatment.
 This procedure involves a small incision through which an endoscope is inserted to remove herniated disc material or relieve nerve compression.
-Unlike traditional open surgery, it minimizes damage to surrounding muscles and ligaments, reducing postoperative pain and speeding recovery.
-For patients wary of surgery, this approach is a compelling alternative.
+Compared to traditional open surgery, it causes less damage to surrounding muscles and ligaments, reducing postoperative pain and accelerating recovery.
+For patients hesitant about surgery, this method offers a compelling alternative.

 Not all cases require surgical intervention.
 Initial management often includes conservative measures like medication, physical therapy, or nerve block injections.
 If symptoms persist or deteriorate, MRI imaging is essential to determine whether surgery is necessary.